RedisGraph/RedisGraph/docs/commands.md

 - `STARTS WITH`
 - `ENDS WITH`

-Predicates can be combined using AND / OR.
+Predicates can be combined using AND / OR / NOT.

 Be sure to wrap predicates within parentheses to control precedence.